NextronSystems/aurora-agent-manual/usage/performance-tuning.rst

 - A number of requested event sources
 - Logic to handle incoming events from these sources

-Performance is primarily determined by the number of incoming events that Aurora has to process.
+Performance is primarily determined by the number of incoming events that Aurora has to process;
+The impact of Sigma rule matching, in comparison, is fairly low.

 Therefore, to optimize performance, choose your event sources wisely and avoid event sources that produce an extreme number of events.

 Event Source Analysis
 ---------------------

-When executing **aurora-agent.exe --status --trace** while Aurora is running, an overview of events that was received for each event source is generated.
+When executing ``aurora-agent.exe --status --trace`` while Aurora is running, an overview of events that was received for each event source is generated.
 The performance impact of each source scales roughly linear with the number of events.

-To see which built-in modules requests which event source, the requested log sources can be listed with **aurora-agent.exe --module-info --trace**.
+To see which built-in modules requests which event source, the requested log sources can be listed with ``aurora-agent.exe --module-info --trace``.

 For sigma log sources, inspect the sigma configurations that are used by Aurora.
-By default, `etw-log-sources.yml` and `default-log-sources.yml` from the Aurora directory are used.
+By default, ``etw-log-sources.yml`` and ``default-log-sources.yml`` from the Aurora directory are used.

-Each sigma log source in these files that has a **sources** element requests the event sources listed in that element.
+Each sigma log source in these files that has a ``sources`` element requests the event sources listed in that element.

 Event Source Definitions
 ------------------------
 Aurora Agent supports the following event source prefixes:

-- **WinEventLog:** Events from an Eventlog channel or ETW provider.
+- ``WinEventLog:`` Events from an Eventlog channel or ETW provider.

-  The schema for these sources is: **WinEventLog:Provider/Channel?Options**
+  The schema for these sources is: ``WinEventLog:Provider/Channel?Options``

   Channel and options are optional and add further restrictions on events from the channel that are requested.
   A full list of Eventlog channels on a system can be found using the Event Viewer.
 A full list of ETW providers on a system can be found using e.g. https://github.com/zodiacon/EtwExplorer.
-- **SystemLogger:** Events from the System Trace Provider (see https://docs.microsoft.com/en-us/windows/win32/etw/configuring-and-starting-a-systemtraceprovider-session for details).
+- ``SystemLogger:`` Events from the System Trace Provider (see https://docs.microsoft.com/en-us/windows/win32/etw/configuring-and-starting-a-systemtraceprovider-session for details).

-  The schema is: **SystemLogger:SystemLoggerFlag** and the supported flags are:
+  The schema is: ``SystemLogger:SystemLoggerFlag`` and the supported flags are:

   - FileIO
   - Process